BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 <kbd>![rocketchat](./images/03_deploy_route.png)</kbd>

+If you wish to create an insecure (http) route in OpenShift, you can do this by using `oc expose`.

 ### Web Console
 Alternatively, you can use the web console to create or manage routes.
   - Choose the 'Administrator' view